 Goals can be internal, external, short-term, long-term and somewhere in the middle.

 Internal goals may or may not be something your character understands and is able to articulate.
 But you, the author, must know it.
-The internal goal shows what motivates your character and generally this goal is a long term goal.
+The internal goal shows what motivates your character and frequently this goal is a long-term goal.